RezaShahrestani/programme/legacy/react/react2/Meal-sharing/homework.md

 This page provides you with:

-1. A summary of the homeworks from the NodeJS and React modules that **relate** to the meal-sharing project
+1. A summary of the homework from the NodeJS and React modules that **relate** to the meal-sharing project
 2. Some additional steps to complete **after** the meal sharing session

 ## NodeJS